milesmcc/personal/content/posts/stanford-is-a-platform.md

 I don’t want to over-intellectualize this.
 Just try things, be honest with yourself about your values, narrow in on what brings you value and joy, and then go deep.
 It’s like [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
 And this framework applies to classes, projects, fields, and perhaps even relationships.

 The important thing is that your reward function is intrinsic, not extrinsic.
 Avoid chasing status or playing other people’s games.
-Instead, reflect on what brings you joy or a sense of fulfillment.
-And do that.
+Instead, reflect on what brings you joy or a sense of fulfillment, and do that.

 I’ve found that Stanford finds a way to amplify and accelerate whatever I’m doing.
 If I’m interested in open source journalism, amazing; there’s a class for that.
 Funding for a new project?
 It’s available.
 No matter what you want to do, there’s probably a way that Stanford will help you do it.